Do Nightcrawler Worms Make Good Money? (Expert Weighs In)

 What to Feed Your Nightcrawler Worms?

-The great thing about nightcrawler worms is they eat a wide variety of stuff.
-The nerdy term is detritivores and this means they can eat decaying matter.
-If you have a dead body (I’m joking), a wide variety of items can be fed to them.
+The great thing about nightcrawler worms is that they eat a wide variety of stuff.
+The nerdy term is detritivores, and this means they can eat decaying matter.
+If you have a dead body (I’m joking), a wide variety of items can be fed to it.

 There are discarded plant materials, I’m talking about grass clippings.
-If you drink coffee then the good news is the old grounds can be used as food.
+If you drink coffee, then the good news is that the old grounds can be used as food.

 Heck, even old eggshells can be used to keep these critters alive.
 Another idea that might sound crazy is even feces.
-Yea, if someone has horses nearby their droppings can be used along with tons of other stuff.
+Yeah, if someone has horses nearby, their droppings can be used along with tons of other stuff.

 You could even be the hero in the neighborhood picking up ALL the dog poop (You’ll be loved)!

-Food that is highly oily or greasy like meats are not the best for the worms.
-Dairy products are also not the best choice such as cheese, milk, and butter.
+Food that is highly oily or greasy, like meats, is not the best for the worms.
+Dairy products are also not the best choice, such as cheese, milk, and butter.
 Processed foods probably should be passed on.
 Even yard waste that has been treated with pesticides could be unhealthy.

 Basically, the standard American diet might make nightcrawlers unhealthy.